golang/dep/docs/failure-modes.md

 #### Persistent network failures

-Most of the time, errors from the above list will be ephemeral, and **simply re-running the command will result in success**.
-However, there are three well-defined cases where that's not true:
+Although most network failures are ephemeral, there are three well-defined cases where that's not true.
+These are those cases, and their respective remediations:

 * **The network on which the source resides is permanently unreachable from the user's location:** in practice, this generally means one of two things: you've forgotten to log into your company VPN, or you're behind [the GFW](https://en.wikipedia.org/wiki/Great_Firewall).
 In the latter case, setting the *de facto* standard HTTP proxy environment variables that [`http.ProxyFromEnvironment()`](https://golang.org/pkg/net/http/#ProxyFromEnvironment) respects will cause dep's `go-get` HTTP metadata requests, as well as git, bzr, and hg subcommands, to utilize the proxy.

-* * Remediation is also exactly the same when the custom `go-get` HTTP metadata service for a source is similarly unreachable.
+  * Remediation is also exactly the same when the custom `go-get` HTTP metadata service for a source is similarly unreachable.
 The failure messages, however, will look like [deduction failures](#deduction-failures).

 * **The source has been permanently deleted or moved:** these are [left-pad](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/) events, though note that [GitHub automatically redirects traffic after renames](https://help.github.com/articles/renaming-a-repository/), mitigating the rename problem.
 But, if an upstream source is removed, dep will be unable to proceed until a new upstream source is established for the import path.
 To that end: